Mariownyou/python-require-package/README.md

 # python-require: Provides one-time installation of Python package
 python-require allows for one-time installation of a Python package.
 It is particularly useful for prototyping, where you need to quickly install a package and use it in your code but you don't want to bloat your environment.
 Inspired by npx and pipx

+It's worth noting that packages installed by python-require are automatically deleted after the script finishes running.
+This means that the package will not persist in your development environment, and will need to be re-installed the next time you run your script.
+This behavior is intentional, as it helps prevent conflicts between different versions of packages that may be installed in your environment.

 ## Installation
 ```bash